How to Tenderize Steak with Salt

 This is how you transform your chewy mass, into a tender edible masterpiece.

 Is Eating This Much Salt Healthy?

 Yes, that much salt would be detrimental to your health.
-But you are only going to tenderize your steak with salt, not eating it.
+But you are only going to use salt to tenderize your steak, not eating it.

 Once the hour is passed, and you have started your grill, broiler, or skillet, it is time to rinse your steak off.